YoussefSAKLAB/radar-violation-detection-system/README.md

 ```
 ng serve
 ```
-5. Navigate to keycloak-21.1.2 directory and run the following command to run keyclock :
+5. Download Keycloak from the official website : https://www.keycloak.org/downloads and then navigate to keycloak/ directory and run the following command :
 On MaC/Linux
 ```
 ./bin/kc.sh start-dev